sadiaph@gmail.com

 Lives in the Ebbw Valley

-Sadia Pineda Hameed is a Filipina/ Pakistani artist and writer based in the Ebbw Valley, Wales.
+Sadia Pineda Hameed is a Filipina Pakistani artist and writer based in the Ebbw Valley, Wales.
 She works in film, installation, text and performance to explore collective and inherited trauma; in particular, the latent ways we speak about this through dreaming, telepathic communion and secrets as an anti-colonial strategy inherent to us.
 Her practice is led by semiotic and associative journeying, and a trust in the intuitive process.

 AWARDS

-g39 Fellowship 2022-4
+g39 Freelands Fellowship 2022-4

 The Arts Foundation Futures Award longlist 2022